Do You Have a CD Maturing Soon? Here's What to Do Next

 Profit and prosper with the best of expert advice - straight to your e-mail.

-While it has impacted APYs on some savings accounts, others haven't dropped rates yet.
+While it has impacted annual percentage yields (APYs) on some savings accounts, others haven't dropped rates yet.
 Therefore, if you're on course to reach your retirement plans and want to avoid any short-term market volatility and grow your earnings without much risk, here are some smart options to consider.

-In some cases, it does make sense to let your CD rollover.
+In some cases, it does make sense to let your CD roll over.
 If the rates remain the same and you're satisfied with what you're earning, then there's no need to switch.
-Just make sure your bank will autorenew the CD for you and do a quick rate check before they do so.
+Make sure your bank will auto-renew the CD and do a quick rate check before they do.

-This works best if you're allocating some of your money to a less risky investment, don't want to contend with shopping around, and you really like the bank you're using.
+This works best if you allocate some of your money to a less risky investment, don't want to contend with shopping around, and you like the bank you're using.

-However, if your financial goals changed, you want to try a new bank or you're looking to grow your money in different ways, here are a few other options to consider.
+However, if your financial goals change, you want to try a new bank or you're looking to grow your money in different ways, here are a few other options to consider.

 Consider short-term CDs for maximum growth, flexibility

-If you don't want to tie up your money for a long period of time, but also don't want to face diminishing returns with rate cuts, a short-term CD could be a smart option for you.
+If you don't want to tie up your money for a long period of time, but also don't want to face diminishing returns with rate cuts, a short-term CD could be a smart option.
 Finding a term from three months to one year ensures you lock in rates while they remain high.

 You can find and compare some of the best options using this Bankrate tool: